How it works

 1. The ADR procedure may be carried out, at the request of the Parties:

-Through actual meetings of the Mediator with the Parties at a location of the Conciliation Body Concordia et Ius srl
+Through actual meetings between the Mediator and the Parties at the offices of the Conciliation Body Concordia et Ius srl

 Conciliation takes place in a simplified form, through a non-simultaneous exchange of communications between the Parties and the Conciliator.